nammayatri/notification-service/Readme.md

 ### GRPC Server

 1. install prometheus and run `prometheus` in root directory, it will start prometheus server on **localhost:9090**.
-2. run `cargo run --bin server`, it starts server on **localhost:5051**.
+2. run `cargo run --bin sss-server`, it starts server on **localhost:5051**.

 ### Client

-1. run `cargo run --bin client`, client connects to server and the stream starts.
+1. run `cargo run --bin sss-client <name>`, client connects to server and the stream starts.
 2. Also, client add it's id to the Redis Service Discovery (clientId : serverIp).

 ### Notification Server

-1. run `cargo run --bin notifier`, notifier starts listening to the new messages from redis-streams.
+1. run `cargo run --bin sss-notifier`, notifier starts listening to the new messages from redis-streams.
 2. For every new message it identifies the grpc-server to which the client is connected to through redis service discovery.
 3. It then send the message to the correct GRPC server, which then broadcasts it to the client down the stream.